peteamiri/Tutorials/AWS/AmazonWebServices.md

 # AWS Global Infrastructure

 * **Region** : Is a geographic Area (e.g. London, N. VA, etc.)
 * **Availability Zone** : Each region has **2 or more** Availability Zone.
 AZ's are simply a **Data Centers**.
 It is best to have resources across multiple AZ's to increase Availability for Disaster Recover (DR).
-Each AZ has its own redundant power supply, network connectivity.
+Each AZ has its own redundant power supply, network connectivity. each availability zone is a data center within a Region that is a distance apart from other AZ's to protect and provide a better availability in case of a natural or other types of disaster.
 * **Edge Locations** : endpoint for AWS which are used for caching contents.
 Typically this is consists of **CloudFront** which is part of AWS Content Delivery Network (CDN).

 ## Region ##

 Currently AWS has (As of 2018);

 * 16 Regions
 * 44 Availability Zones (A.K.A) AZ these numbers are increasing rapidly.
 * 96 Edge Locations